locationtech/geomesa/docs/user/commandline_tools.rst

-        list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. stats-analyze       Analyze statistics on a GeoMesa feature type stats-bounds        View bounds on attributes in a GeoMesa schema stats-count         View feature counts in a GeoMesa schema stats-histogram     View statistics on a GeoMesa feature type removeschema        Remove a schema and associated features from a GeoMesa catalog tableconf           Perform table configuration operations
+        list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. stats-analyze       Analyze statistics on a GeoMesa feature type stats-bounds        View or calculate bounds on attributes in a GeoMesa feature type stats-count         Estimate or calculate feature counts in a GeoMesa feature type stats-enumerate     Enumerate attribute values in a GeoMesa feature type stats-histogram     View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values removeschema        Remove a schema and associated features from a GeoMesa catalog tableconf           Perform table configuration operations
         version             GeoMesa Version